Interview With Laurence Rouet, Head of Design at Yves Delorme

 Yves Delorme is one of the premier bed linen and towelling brands in the world.
 Synonymous with high quality manufacture and luxury design, the brand excels in creating elegant sleeping spaces in any home.
 Laurence Rouet is the brand’s Head of Design and leads the creation of each new Yves Delorme collection, here she talks to us about her creative process and where she gets her inspirations from…

 What does your role entail within the Yves Delorme brand?

 I am the Head of Design at Yves Delorme and I create the bed and bath linen collections for the brand.
 My role is to make people dream about our beautiful linen through the stories behind my inspirations.
 I want them to live the experience of creative and high quality products.
 First, I build the poetic history of the new season.
 All designs’ creativity will be articulated around that theme.
 This phase of design is very important because it will be the stylistic framework of the collection and it will guide the thread of our collection story.
-Then I create the prints and imagine the products of all the bed linen lines, toweling, table linen, accessories … I hand draw and work the technical aspects (printing, weaving, knitting) with a team of collaborators in order to give the perfect final technical touch to our products.
+Then I create the prints and imagine the products of all the bed linen lines, towelling, table linen, accessories … I hand draw and work the technical aspects (printing, weaving, knitting) with a team of collaborators in order to give the perfect final technical touch to our products.

 What is the importance of luxury bed linen for your sleeping space?